-Our goal is to develop advanced measurement tools and standards for measuring polymer scaffold properties and their impact on biological response.
+Our goal is to develop advanced measurement tools and standards for measuring scaffold properties and their impact on biological response.

 Use of 3D tissue scaffolds as a template for regeneration is the basis of tissue engineering.
 These tools will enable a better understanding cell-scaffold interactions, including identification of the relationships of cell response on 2D surfaces to that in 3D scaffolds, and will facilitate improved design of future scaffold-based medical products.
 These measurement tools and standards advance the ability of researchers to develop scaffolds that direct stem cell differentiation.